ChristianTremblay/bsit-bob/doc/index.md

 # SI-Builder Documentation

 Build ASHRAE 223P-compliant models using YAML and Python.
-This documentation focuses on the core si-builder concepts, syntax, and workflows, with minimal runnable examples derived from the tests.
+This documentation focuses on the core si-builder concepts, syntax, and workflows, with runnable examples derived from the tests.

 ```{toctree}
 :maxdepth: 2